Assessment and Approvals of Prospective Adopters

-Applicants will be required to have a full medical and undergo any further tests/checks that may be required by the Adoption Panel's Medical Adviser.
-The Medical Adviser will advise on the applicants' ability, from a health point of view, to meet the needs of a child throughout his or her childhood.
-CoramBAAF guidelines on BMI will be followed: therefore applicants over 40 BMI will not be considered.
+Applicants will be required to have a full medical and undergo any further tests/checks that may be required by the Adoption Panel's Medical Advisor.
+The Medical Advisor will advise on the applicants' ability, from a health point of view, to meet the needs of a child throughout their childhood.

 In line with CoramBAAF guidelines a child under 5 years or a child vulnerable to chest complaints will not be placed in a household where one or both parents are smokers (including vaping and e-cigarettes).